 As a best practice, you should log into Search Console once a month or anytime you make changes to your website content to review the info and data.
 If Google finds any issues, they will email you letting you know of the concern.
 Keep in mind that even though you don’t need to log in every day, utilising this tool isn’t a one-time use.
 Just like you need to continuously optimise your local search listings, the same goes for Google Search Console.
 Since this is a free tool provided by Google, you don’t want to miss out on data that can help improve your business!

 Another vital thing to keep in mind is that Google Search Console can be a huge help to SEO.
 If you have not bought into the SEO world yet, be sure to read our blog, Top 5 Reasons Why SEO Is the Right Investment for Your Business.

 Types of Google Search Console Data

 When it comes to data, you are probably wondering what metrics you should focus on.
 Let’s discuss some of the top ones that matter to your business.
-Believe it or not, you might even be familiar with some of the metrics.
+Believe it or not, you might even be familiar with some of the metrics in Google Search Console.